morenoh149/react-native-contacts/README.md

 ```
 **NOTE**
 * on Android versions below 8 the entire display name is passed in the `givenName` field. `middleName` and `familyName` will be `""`.
+* on iOS the note field is not available.

 ## Adding Contacts
 Currently all fields from the contact record except for thumbnailPath are supported for writing